microsoft/AVDAccelerator/articles/NamingConvention.md

 # Deployment Naming Convention

-{ProjectName} - This is what is specified in the UI for ProjectName.
+{ProjectName} - This is what is specified in the UI for Project Name on the Basics Blade.
 ![Create Users blade](../images/ProjectName.jpg)

 Below is the naming convention used for all the resources created.